RaghavRoy145/autocomplete-and-verify/README.md

 ### 1. Add a comment prompt

-Write a comment in your buffer like this:
+Write a comment in your C buffer like this:

 // @autocomplete: Write a function that adds two numbers and prints the result